-Should the family opt to have the body cremated, then under the Cremation Acts 1902 & 1952, Statutory Rules and Orders 1930 & 1952, the doctors in charge of an in-patient will be required to sign Form 4 (first part) of the Cremation Form and a doctor from a separate team to complete the form 5 (second part).
-These forms are private certificates and a fee is payable upon completion.
-These are issued and completed in the Mortuary where the patient's notes will be available, the doctor will also need to examine the deceased if they have not done so already after death.
+Should the family opt to have the body cremated, then under the Cremation Acts 1902 & 1952, Statutory Rules and Orders 1930 & 1952, the doctors in charge of an in-patient will be required to sign Form 4 (first part) of the Cremation Form and the medical examiner will complete the form 5 (second part).
+These forms are private certificates and a fee is payable upon completion via finance.
+These are issued and completed in the Mortuary or the Medical Examiner's office, located in Oak House where the patient's notes will be available.
+The doctor will also need to examine the deceased if they have not done so already after death.
 These forms must be approved by the crematorium medical referee a full 48 hrs before the cremation can take place.
 This can extend to 72 hrs if the family have requested to see the form).
 There is often considerable urgency as a funeral cannot go ahead without the completion of the forms thus it is important that any doctor asked to fill in a form should do so as soon as conveniently possible.